mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Casra gave him a puzzled look.
 "Why is this the first word you choose to describe her?"

-"It's all she does lately.
-Half of her time is spent in Shaki.
-The other half is spent visiting people and getting their opinions, so I don't see her as often."
+"I-," he began but struggled to find an answer.
+"We don't see her very often.
+Half of her time is spent deliberating with the other fidelants in Shaki.
+The other half is spent visiting with people.
+We spend but a short time in the morning together but that is all."

 "Do you trust her?"